Pacers stymie Curry, bounce back to beat Warriors 104-95 - WHIZ News

 Kelly Oubre Jr. contributed 17 points and key reserves Damion Lee and Mychal Mulder hit consecutive 3-pointers during one fourth-quarter stretch for Golden State before the Pacers got hot.

-Andrew Wiggins scored 22 points as the Warriors concluded a seven-game homestand, their longest of the season, spanning 12 days by going 4-3 at Chase Center.
+Andrew Wiggins scored 22 points as the Warriors concluded a seven-game homestand, their longest of the season, by going 4-3 at Chase Center in a span of 12 days.

 Wiggins also blocked a career-best five shots, giving him nine the past two games — the first time in his career he has had three or more blocks in back-to-back games.